rit-sse/node-api/README.md

 ### Authentication
 To generate the necessary client id and secret, head to the [Google Developer Console](https://console.developers.google.com/project), create a project, select 'APIs & Auth > Credentials', and finally click 'Create a new Client ID' making sure to set the origin and forwarding address.
 After you do this, download the json.
 Move it to `keys/google.json`.

+Auth to the node api using a client app then copy the token and set Authorization: Bearer *Token* You can also perform fake auth by setting all security too low then authing with slack using the defualt username in password *hint - its hardcoded in the code*

 ### Running the app
 1. `npm install`